 Minimizes Pressure Ulcers

-This is the percent of residents who suffered from a pressure ulcer.
-Pressure ulcers are skin damage due to staying in the same position for too long.
+This indicates the percent of residents who have had a pressure ulcer.
+Pressure ulcers are damage to the skin caused by staying in the same position for an excessive period of time.

 Minimizes Serious Falls